stereomatchingkiss/indie_game_practices/README.md

 # Todo

-- One way collision
-- Drop down from the platform
 - Add background music
 - Better background
 - Learn how to use shader to adjust the look of the assets